Beware of Fake Apps this Black Friday and Cyber Monday!

-Seeing how more people will take part in this year’s Black Friday and Cyber Monday shopping extravaganza, cybercriminals will take advantage of brand names to exploit online shoppers with fake apps and landing pages.
+Seeing how more people will participate in this year’s Black Friday and Cyber Monday shopping extravaganza, cybercriminals will take advantage of brand names to exploit online shoppers with fake apps and landing pages.
 This, in turn, will cause online shoppers to download malware on their devices inadvertently.

-It goes without saying the potential for financial reward for cybercriminals is enormous, with estimated figures from Adobe Digital Index released showing that online shoppers spent an astounding $19.6 billion in 2017 alone.
-This time around things might be worse, considering the rise of Magecart, a syndicate of credit card skimmers that has already targeted the likes of Ticketmaster and British Airways.
+The potential for financial reward for cybercriminals is enormous, with estimated figures from Adobe Digital Index released showing that online shoppers spent an astounding $19.6 billion in 2017 alone.
+This time around things might be worse, considering the rise of Magecart, a syndicate of credit card skimmers that have already targeted the likes of Ticketmaster and British Airways.

 Yonathan Klijnsma, a researcher at RiskIQ, wrote in September: “Magecart attacks are surging – RiskIQ’s automatic detections of instances of Magecart breaches pings us almost hourly.”
 He added, “Meanwhile, we’re seeing attackers evolve and improve over time, setting their sights on breaches of large brands.”

 RiskIQ detected an average of 89,937 instances between August and October of 2018, where Magecart was used.
 Out of the 4,331 apps analyzed, 5% of them were found to be malicious.
-Even though the names used in said apps were not mentioned in the report, but it is highly likely that popular platforms like eBay and Amazon were mentioned time and time again.
+Even though the names used in said apps were not mentioned in the report, popular platforms like eBay and Amazon were mentioned repeatedly.

-To avoid getting scammed, online shoppers are advised to only download and install apps directly from Apple’s App Store or Google Play.
+Online shoppers are advised to only download and install apps directly from Apple’s App Store or Google Play to avoid getting scammed.
 Additionally, they should be wary of unreliable Black Friday or Cyber Monday links on social media platforms like Twitter, Instagram, and Facebook.

 If you are afraid of losing your confidential information and need something more apart from the steps mentioned above, then you should use Ivacy VPN.
-With it, you will get a new IP address, thus masking your internet traffic, which then causes you to become invisible to cybercriminals, hackers, monitoring agencies and even your own ISP for that matter.
+With it, you will get a new IP address, thus masking your internet traffic, which then causes you to become invisible to cybercriminals, hackers, monitoring agencies, and even your ISP.
 But what is even more interesting is that you can also use Ivacy VPN to save money while shopping online.

-Just like any other service online, Ivacy is offering its own deals to celebrate Black Friday and Cyber Monday.
-Feel free to score an amazing deal on internet freedom, security, and anonymity like never before!
+Like any other online service, Ivacy VPN offers its own deals to celebrate Black Friday and Cyber Monday.
+Feel free to score a fantastic deal for internet freedom, security, and anonymity like never before!